WHAT IS TRAFFICKING & SLAVERY?

 For those living in circumstances of slavery, escape or rescue is an obvious solution - but it proves to be highly risky and complicated.
 Depending on how long the victim has been in the situation, they may struggle to be motivated or hopeful of being freed.
 Rescue involves a team of people working together to negotiate a way out.
 The process is arduous and lengthy and not always successful.
 However, rescues are happening continuously all around the world, as victims are exposed and given an opportunity to change their circumstances.
 It is essential that these victims are given all the support they need to not relapse back into abusive or harmful circumstances.

 Once someone has been rescued, it is very important that they are rehabilitated back into their lives, communities and society.
 If they are not given the proper support, care and opportunities to build a brighter future, there is a risk that they will get caught up in abusive situations in the future.
-Rehabilitation involves a broad scope of initiatives ranging from emergency relief, food, shelter, education and training.
+Restoration involves a broad scope of initiatives ranging from emergency relief, food, shelter, counselling, education and training.
 The fundamental purpose of this process is to help them recover from their experiences and set them up to live a normal life with a positive future.
 It is a long process, but it is where we can see so much joy, hope, transformed lives and an impact on the wider community in the fight against injustice.

 If you would like to learn more about human trafficking and modern slavery, there are some great tools available online.